 However, stainless steel Bunka knives have limitations.
 They rarely reach the absolute sharpest edge that carbon steel achieves.
 Edge retention may not last as long between sharpenings.
 Some high-end stainless alloys prove challenging to sharpen at home without proper technique.

-2. Carbon Steel Bunka Knives: Features, Pros and Cons
+2. Carbon Steel Bunka Knives: Pros and Cons

 Carbon steel contains minimal chromium, typically featuring traditional Japanese alloys like Aogami (Blue Steel) or Shirogami (White Steel).
 These steels focus purely on cutting performance with low chromium content.
 The result is blade material that achieves incredibly sharp edges and maintains them longer.